yogurt-foundation/yogurt-css-documentation/docs/tables/border-collapse.md

 ## Border Collapse

-Utilities for manipulating whether table borders should collapse or be separated.
+Utilities for collapse or separate table borders.

 ### Class